mohamedA122ouz/DCReader/README.md

 ```
 ![alt text](image.png)

-If the didn't return a number like Then [install .net: https://dotnet.microsoft.com/en-us/download/dotnet/8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
+If the command didn't return a number like in the image Then you must [install .net: https://dotnet.microsoft.com/en-us/download/dotnet/8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

 2. Check whether winget